-The days when only chronically ill people used air purifiers in their homes are long gone and now every modern house has an air purifier in order to prevent allergies and improve the quality of life.
-The presence of pollutants and allergens in homes can cause real health damage, which is why air purifiers are considered as an essential machine in every home.
+The days when only chronically ill people used air purifiers in their homes are long gone, and now every modern house has an air purifier to prevent allergies and improve life quality.
+Pollutants and allergens in homes can cause real health damage, so air purifiers are considered an essential machine in every home.

-High polluted cities like Skopje or Kanpur must use air purifiers to avoid all the toxic gases that can cause real health problems, but the air purifiers can also help even in low polluted cities to avoid allergens.
-This is something that a lot of sports like the NFL use in order to get fitter players with better health and improve their football odds.
+High polluted cities like Skopje or Kanpur must use air purifiers to avoid toxic gases that can cause real health problems.
+Still, the air purifiers can also help avoid allergens even in low polluted cities.

 Get some air purifiers to clear the air of allergens as much as possible.
-A true HEPA filter or activated charcoal filter would be best here, as it absorbs the particles and doesn’t let it get out at all.
+A true HEPA or activated charcoal filter would be best here, as it absorbs the particles and doesn’t let them get out.
 Activated charcoal filters would also absorb odors and smells that could trigger your allergies without warning.

 Let’s find out which air purifiers are the best for analyzing their advantages and disadvantages.

-This air purifier is considered to be the best available for those that suffer from asthma, allergies or chemical sensitivities.
-Considering that it is the first choice for almost every hospital and medical facilities it proves that it is the best there is.
 Using its Hyper-HEPA filter and forced state filtration system, this air purifier can stop even particles small as point zero three microns.
-This means that viruses dust mites and pet dander will be a thing of the past.
+This means that viruses, dust mites, and pet dander will be a thing of the past.